UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 ## Why?

 Linux is used everywhere in the field of cybersecurity.
 Why?
 Because it's useful.
 Its usefulness has led to a thriving ecosystem of people and software.
 This is why so many of the tools we will use have been developed for Linux, and why we continue to use it.

 ## Overview

-A quick reference guide and overview of the Linux filesystem.
+This post will cover different aspects of Linux, including commands, users, and the filesystem.
+At the end of the post, there will be a couple of cheat sheets for common commands and filesystem directories.

 ## Commands

-Arguably, the most important part of Linux is the commands.
+Arguably, the most essential part of Linux is the commands.
 Commands allow for quick and extensible usage of programs installed on the system.

-There are commands for listing files, making web requests, editing users, shutting down the system, and this list goes on.
-Practically everything in Linux can be done using commands, as long as you have the correct commands installed, and permissions to do so.
+There are commands for listing files, making web requests, editing users, shutting down the system, and so on.
+You can do everything in Linux with commands as long as you have the correct commands installed and permissions to do so.

 ### Hello World

 First, open a terminal in your virtual machine.
-In Kali, you can do this by clicking the Terminal icon in the top-left of the desktop.
+In Kali, you can do this by clicking the Terminal icon at the top-left of the desktop.

 ![Terminal Icon](./images/terminal_icon.png)
 ![Linux Terminal](./images/terminal.png)

-We will start off by looking at the `echo` command.
-This command simply echoes the provided text back to the output.
-For example, `echo hello world` will simply print `hello world`.
+We will start by looking at the `echo` command.
+This command echoes the provided text back to the output.
+For example, `echo hello world` will print `hello world`.

 ![Hello World](./images/helloworld.png)

 There are two parts to this command:

 1. `echo`: The command itself.
 2. `hello world`: The arguments/parameters passed to the command.
-In this case, the parameter is simply text we want to be printed.
+In this case, the parameter is simply the text we want the console to print.

-What are parameters?
+What are the parameters?
 They're important as they allow us to tune the functions of a command.
-We will look more into parameters soon.
+We will look more into the parameters soon.

 ### Input, Output, and Piping

 With the `echo` command, whatever input we provide (as a parameter) gets written to the output.
-What exactly is happening here though?
+What exactly is happening here, though?
 We are providing a parameter, and the `echo` command is writing that text to the output *stream*, also known as *stdout* (standard output).

-Streams are basically channels that data is written to and read from.
+Streams are channels that data is written to and read from.
 There are three standard streams in Linux:
 - standard input (stdin)
 - standard output (stdout)
 - standard error (stderr)